Last Updated on 11/08/24 by Rose Palmer

 Aft:

-The Family Room, The Beach House Teen Lounge, The Lodge at Camp Discovery, The Treehouse at Camp Discovery, Outdoor Play area – Large space for young cruisers to hang out and take part in the youth programs.
+The Family Room, The Beach House Teen Lounge, The Lodge at Camp Discovery, The Treehouse at Camp Discovery, Outdoor Play area – a large space for young cruisers to hang out and take part in the youth programs.

 Deck 16 – Sports